What an early year!

 Although the beginning of June was very cool, the end of the month was milder and drier (<30°C).
 The veraison started on 15 July, ranking 2020 the 4th earliest vintage at this stage after 2003, 2007 and 2011.
 A lot of sun damage was observed following these temperatures, sometimes very high (40°C).
 August was particularly hot, leading to wilting of the exposed berries.
 The end of the month was chilled by rainfall, mostly in the form of thunderstorms.

 The harvest began under clement weather conditions on August 22 and ended on September 1 at Domaine Labruyère.
 The grapes were beautiful, perfectly ripe and exceptionally healthy and tasty.

 This cuvée is a selection of great terroirs of Domaine Labruyère, predominantly originated from granite soils rich in quartz.

-Harvest : Grapes are harvested manually in 15 kg crates before passing on a double sorting table and 100% destemmed.
+Harvest : Grapes are harvested manually in 15 kg crates before passing on a double sorting table and are 100% destemmed.

-The fermentation takes place in concrete vats, in order to isolate each parcel and to express the unique characteristics of our terroirs.
+The fermentation takes place in concrete vats, in order to isolate each plot and to express the unique characteristics of our terroirs.

 The wine is aged for 12 months in oak barrels and in 600-litre barrels, called "demi-muids", and then in concrete vats for 6 more months.
 Slight filtration and no fining.

 Nose : Floral notes, fresh and slightly minty.

 Palate : Liquorice and spicy notes, with a tangy fruitiness.
 Fresh, ripe and lively tannins.